josiahventure/josiahventure.postinstall/README.md

 ## Tasks

-* Disables CiviPledge (or restricts the CiviCRM modules to the following set "CiviEvent","CiviContribute","CiviMember","CiviMail",                                                                                   "CiviReport" and "CiviCase")
+* Disables CiviPledge (or restricts the CiviCRM modules to the following set "CiviEvent","CiviContribute","CiviMember","CiviMail","CiviReport" and "CiviCase")
+* Install missing CiviCase permissions (#6044)